Stephen Držislav: Rule

 In 996, Venetian Doge Pietro II Orseolo stopped paying tax for safe passage to the Croatian King after a century of peace, renewing old hostilities.
-Stephen Držislav, together with the Neretvians, fought the Venetian fleet, but with little success.
-He sent delegates demanding resumption of the tribute, but the Doge demurred and the war continued.
+Stephen Držislav, together with the Neretvians, possibly fought the Venetian fleet led by Badorai Bragadin at Vis, but with little success.
+Some historians argue that the Venetians attacked in that year because Držislav already died hence dating his death to 996 instead of 997.